 These measures were selected by local stakeholders to align with the core value that all students should graduate from North Dakota schools Choice Ready; meaning they have the skills, knowledge, and opportunities to successfully transition into a post-secondary pathway of their choosing (e.g., college, workforce, military).
 The accountability indicators act as checkpoints to ensure that schools are serving students in a variety of areas, with the ultimate goal of cultivating Choice Ready graduates.

 - Student Engagement: Each year, students complete a Student Engagement Survey to provide valuable feedback about their learning experiences.
 This measure highlights the degree to which students demonstrate three types of engagement: Committed, Compliant, and Disengaged.
-Click for more information on how student engagement is measured and results by engagement domain (e.g. Behavioral, Cognitive, and Emotional engagement).
+Beginning in 2021-2022 academic year, districts will receive full credit for Committed and half credit for Compliant.

 - School Support: Federal law requires school accountability measures to identify categories of schools that necessitate additional support to meet improvement goals.
 These include Comprehensive Support and Targeted Support schools.
 However, North Dakota believes that all schools can improve and aims to provide support to all schools.
 Therefore, all schools across the state receive general support to aid in continuous improvement efforts, with additional supports provided to schools meeting specified criteria.

 For additional information on each of these indicators, including calculation methods, data sources, and business rules, see the Accountability Index Guide on NDDPI’s website.

 All schools can improve.
 The School Accountability Report Cards are a useful tool to support educators in engaging in a cycle of continuous improvement.
 The report cards provide the following information to help schools identify improvement priorities.